Irv Cross: Return to Eagles

-Broadcasting
+Broadcasting career

 During his playing career, Cross did drive-time sports reports on WIBG (now WNTP) before doing weekend sports on KYW-TV.
 He was the first black person to do TV sports reports in Philadelphia.

 Cross became an analyst and commentator for CBS Sports in 1971, when he became the first African American to work as a sports analyst on national television.
 In 1975, he teamed with Musburger and Phyllis George on The NFL Today and became the first African American to co-anchor a network sports program.
 The show was the pregame model all networks used thereafter.
 Previously, pregame shows were less prestigious than their postgame counterparts, which featured all the Sunday highlights.
 Cross co-hosted The NFL Today from its inception through 1989.
 In 1990, the network revamped the show after firing Musburger in a contract dispute, ending Cross's run on the show.
 He returned to being a game analyst.
+Overall, Cross worked at CBS Sports for 23 years as a studio host and game analyst.

 In addition to his work on CBS's NFL coverage, Cross called NBA basketball, track and field, and gymnastics at various times for the network.
 He worked as an analyst through the conclusion of the 1991 season.
 He did not return to network television.
 "I didn't have an agent, and I didn't search for a TV position as aggressively as I should have", he said in 1996.

 Cross was the 2009 recipient of the Pete Rozelle Radio-Television Award – the award, given annually by the Pro Football Hall of Fame, recognizes "long-time exceptional contributions to radio and television in professional football."
 He was the first black person to receive the award.

 Honors

 Cross was inducted into the Indiana Football Hall of Fame in 1996.
+In 1987, Cross was inducted into the Hammond Sports Hall of Fame.